RosettaCommons/documentation/application_documentation/antibody/RosettaAntibodyDesign.md

 ### Docked Design

-**Example 1 - Basic docking incorporation**
+**Example 1 - Basic DockDesign Incorporation**

 In this example, we use integrated RosettaDock (with sequence design during the high-res step) to sample the antibody-antigen orientation, but we don't care where the antibody binds to the antigen.
 Just that it binds.
 IE - No Constraints.
 The RAbD protocol always has at least Paratope SiteConstraints enabled to make sure any docking is contained to the paratope (like most good docking programs).

+By default, we have now reduced the high-res dock cycles to 2/2.
+This should greatly speed up docking.
+You can change this with the `-dock_first_cycles` and `-dock_second_cycles` options.
+Note that for a FULL docking protocol in Rosetta, these numbers are 4 and 45 respectively.

 ```
 antibody_designer.macosclangrelease -s my_ab.pdb -primary_cdrs H3 \
 -graft_design_cdrs H3 -seq_design_cdrs H1 H2 -light_chain lambda -do_dock -nstruct 1
 ```

-By default, we have now reduced the high-res dock cycles to 2/2.
-This should greatly speed up docking.
-You can change this with the `-dock_first_cycles` and `-dock_second_cycles` options.
-Note that for a FULL docking protocol in Rosetta, these numbers are 4 and 45 respectively.
 ------------------------

-**Example 2 - SiteConstraint incorporation**
+**Example 2 - SiteConstraints**

 Allow Dock-Design, incorporating auto-generated SiteConstraints to keep the antibody around the starting interface residues.
 These residues are determined by being within 6A to the CDR residues.